adriaanbotha/JobSeekExercise/README.md

 You will also see any lint errors in the console.

 ## NOTE<br>

+#### Select a User from the login box before proceeding
+The users do have roles selected to them - also mentioned next to their names in the drop down box for *Logged In As*

 #### Please view Test Scenarios inside ShoppingCartService.test.js<br>
 EXAMPLE SCENARIO Default<br>
 EXAMPLE SCENARIO Unilever<br>